encodeous/musii/README.md

 }
 ```

-6. Execute Musii, make sure the LavaLink server is setup correctly and is reachable.
+6. Execute Musii, make sure the Lavalink server is setup correctly and is reachable.

 7. Invite the bot to your guild and `!help` to display help.